Mark glanced up. Not a cloud in the sky.

 Chad laughed.
 “My mom always said never leave the house without clean underwear.”

 “Smart woman,” Mark said.
-“Step your foot up… yeah.
-Hand on your thigh—hold it there.”
+“Foot up… hand on your thigh—hold it.”

 Image 1 - Unknown Model (close-up from below)